eea/eionet.xmlconv.jobExecutor/README.md

 - or if you want to use prod profile (matches application-prod.properties), specify it at build time using the -P flag <br>
 $ mvn -Pprod clean install

+Add an environmental variable logFilePath which is used in logback-spring.xml

 - JobExecutorApplication -> right click -> Run

 ## Docker commands and actions